vga101/gaiasky/docs/User-interface.rst

 .. hint:: Add your own scripts to the folder ``$HOME/.gaiasky/scripts`` so that Gaia Sky can find them.

+.. |scriptrun| image:: img/ui/car-icon.png

 Preferences window
 ==================

 You can launch the preferences window any time during the execution of the program.
-To do so, click on the ``Preferences`` button at the bottom of the GUI window.
+To do so, click on the |prefsicon| ``Preferences`` button at the bottom of the GUI window.
 For a detailed description of the configuration options refer to the :ref:`Configuration
 Instructions <configuration>`.

+.. |prefsicon| image:: img/ui/prefs-icon.png